Weegham Park to Wrigley Field

 Slides of the Bears at play in 1944 from Ebay

-The Year 1945
+The Year

-the Year of that damn Goat
+the Year of that Damn Goat

-National League Champions that yearphoto is part of my collection
+National League Champions that year

 photo - Cera Chicago